Our Arts Centre is the creative hub of Bribie Island:

 We weave our magic on all kinds of people.

 The Bribie Island Community Arts Centre began as a Chamber of Commerce project to celebrate Australia's bicentenary.
 The Centre was designed by leading Gallery Architect Paul Wallace and was opened in 1988 on the 11th of December.
 What has resulted is one of Australia’s largest and busiest arts centres, with space for display, retail, workshops and studios, and catering for more than twenty kinds of arts and crafts.
 The Gallery and studios are for hire and the Centre has a range of different spaces to suit every need.

 The precinct is also home to the Bribie Island Woodcrafters and the Bribie Island Gem and Fossicking Club.
 Numerous other groups such as quilters, photographers, playgroups and garden clubs use the space to meet and create.
 The Centre attracts over 30,000 visitors a year and is a growing community of artists and crafters who foster creativity in the local area.

 With permanent pottery and glass kilns, monthly Vibe markets and a wealth of knowledge amongst our experienced members, the Bribie Island Community Arts Centre is the place to be for creativity!

-OPEN TUESDAY to SUNDAY, 10am to 4pm.
-Entry is free.
+TUESDAY to SATURDAY, 9am to 4pm.